Controllability and diffeomorphism groups on manifolds with boundary: Sequences of diffeomorphism groups on manifolds with boundary

-\begin{proof} From \Cref{prop:ex:smooth-sect} it follows that the short exact sequence admits local sections in the sense that we can always find an identity neighborhood on which a section of $R$ is smooth.
-The statement for the identity neighborhood follows now by standard calculations for group extensions.
+\begin{proof} From \Cref{prop:ex:smooth-sect} it follows that the short exact sequence admits local sections in the sense that we can always find an identity neighbourhood on which a section of $R$ is smooth.
+The statement for the identity neighbourhood follows now by standard calculations for group extensions.
 The reader may for example consult \cite[Lemma 5.5 (c)]{bauer2023regularity}. \end{proof}

 In general we can not hope that the existence of local sections for the sequence \eqref{eq:sequence} can be improved to a splitting of the sequence.
-First of all, our results do not produce a global section (by construction of $\Omega$ in Section~\ref{setup:localisation} which depends on a suitable chart and is thus not easily globalized).
+First of all, our results do not produce a global section (by construction of $\Omega$ in Section~\ref{setup:localisation} which depends on a suitable chart and is thus not easily globalised).
 Secondly, the extension operator $\theta$ in Lemma \ref{lem:ext_operator} multiplies by a cut-off function which leads to $\theta$ not being a Lie algebra morphism.
 We quantify the failure of $k$ to preserve the multiplication in the next section.